Women's medicine in antiquity: Caesarian sections

-Death and Childbirth
+Death and childbirth

 Mortality was quite high in antiquity due to a few factors: a lack of sanitation and hygienic awareness, no understanding of micro-organisms, and a dearth of effective drugs.
-In the context of childbirth, however, maternal and infant mortality were exponentially raised compared to modern standards.
+In the context of childbirth, maternal and infant mortality were exponentially raised compared to modern standards.
 This resulted from the toll childbirth took on women, and the increased risk of infection following labor.

-Maternal
+Maternal mortality

 Maternal mortality figures are available only through comparison.
-Maternal mortality is thought to be comparable with figures for similar, but much later, societies with more surviving records, such as eighteenth-century rural England, where maternal mortality averaged 25 per 1000 births.
+Maternal mortality is thought to be comparable with figures for similar, but much later, societies with more surviving records, such as eighteenth-century rural England, where maternal mortality averaged 25 per 1,000 births.

-Infant
+Infant mortality

 The question of infant mortality in antiquity is complicated by infanticide and exposure, neither of which reflect on medical ability during the period.
 The former does this through intentional death of the child, and the latter through abandonment, and possible death.
 These reflect instead on social conditions and norms.
 While valuable, this is not the information sought, and scholars having painstakingly attempted to eliminate the 'noise' from their inquiries.

 Much like maternal mortality, it is difficult to construct actual figures of the infant mortality rate in antiquity, but comparisons have been made between ancient societies and modern non-industrialized societies.
 The figures suggest that they are comparable with those of modern industrialized societies to put them in perspective.
-While infant mortality is less than 10 per 1000 in modern industrialized societies, non-industrialized societies display rates from 50 to 200+ per 1000.
-Scholarship using model life tables and assuming life expectancy at birth of 25 years produces the figure of 300 per 1000 for Roman society.
+While infant mortality is less than 10 per 1,000 in modern industrialized societies, non-industrialized societies display rates from 50 to 200+ per 1,000.
+Scholarship using model life tables and assuming life expectancy at birth of 25 years produces the figure of 300 per 1,000 for Roman society.